TehMaxwell/3D-Printer-Driver-Electronics/README.md

 - Support for X, Y and Z Axis Control.
 - Support for Extruder Control.
-- Connectivity via USB (Fulfilled by Arduino Due or Arduino Mega).
+- Connectivity via USB (Fulfilled by Arduino Due).
 - Wired Internet Connectivity for the upload of GCode files to the 3D Printer.
 - Wireless Internet Connectivity for the upload of GCode files to the 3D Printer.
 - Ability to connect to an Alphanumeric LCD Display for a local readout of 3D Printer status.